Vocational Certificate of Education

-Vocational Certificate of Education, usually shortened to VCE or Vocational A-Level or AVCE, was a vocational qualification that used to be available in further education colleges and sixth forms in the United Kingdom.
+Vocational Certificate of Education, usually shortened VCE or Vocational A-Level or AVCE, was a vocational qualification that used to be available in further education colleges and sixth forms in the United Kingdom.

 Subjects and assessment

 VCEs were available in many subjects including Information and Communication Technology (ICT), Health and Social Care, Hospitality and Management, Leisure and Recreation, Travel and Tourism and Business.
 Some students preferred the vocational system due to its practical 'hands-on' nature.

 The qualification was created in September 2000 to replace the Advanced GNVQ, with the main change being that the marking system was altered from the three level Distinction, Merit and Pass system to A–E grading, bringing the AVCE into line with A-Levels.
 The AVCE was intended to lead on to higher education or employment and was made up of modules, each covering different aspects of the subject.
 Some of these modules overlapped and some institutions chose to merge their content.
 Students had to complete a set number of modules in order to qualify for an AVCE: